Last updated on September 3rd, 2024.

 This Sweet Challah is made using a simple recipe that includes everyday ingredients and can be made either using a standing mixer or by hand.
 The result is a sweet, rich, and glorious challah that is perfect for any holiday celebration.

-If you are looking for a more traditional, savory challah recipe, check out my Bakery Style Challah and my Easy Challah Recipe.
+If you are looking for a more traditional, savory challah recipe, check out my Bakery Style Challah, my Easy Challah Recipe, this Apple Challah, and this Jerusalem Bagel recipe.

 First, for the bread lovers among us, I must give a warning and say that this challah is SO GOOD you will not want to put it down!
 So I highly recommend that you wear a nice stretchy pair of pants and enjoy every bite of the challah.
 Either that or gather your loved ones so they can crown you as their world’s favorite person!